nairarshad/Getting-and-Cleaning-Data-Course-Project/README.md

 # run_analysis.R: A description

 This script does the following:
-* Lines 07:11 install and loads the required packages.
+* *Lines 07:11* install and loads the required packages.
-* Lines 13:25 download the required data and unzips it.
+* *Lines 13:25* download the required data and unzips it.
-* Lines 27:62 merge the training and the test sets to create one data set.
+* *Lines 27:62* merge the training and the test sets to create one data set.
-* Lines 64:76 extract only the measurements on the mean and standard deviation for each measurement.
+* *Lines 64:76* extract only the measurements on the mean and standard deviation for each measurement.
-* Lines 78:86 name the activities in the data set using descriptive activity names.
+* *Lines 78:86* name the activities in the data set using descriptive activity names.
-* Lines 88:93 appropriately label the data set with descriptive variable names.
+* *Lines 88:93* appropriately label the data set with descriptive variable names.
-* Lines 93:105 create a second, independent tidy data set with the average of each variable for each activity and each subject.
+* *Lines 93:105* create a second, independent tidy data set with the average of each variable for each activity and each subject.
-* Line 108: exports the tidy data set as a .txt file for upload.
+* *Line 108* exports the tidy data set as a .txt file for upload.